pjanec/dirigent/README.md

 - `AppIdTuple` - unique text id of the application instance; comes together with the machine id; format "machineId.appId"

-- `ExeFullPath` - application binary file full path; can be relative to the dirigent's shared config file location (or CWD if none defined).
-Environment variables in form of %VARNAME% are expanded using Agen't current environment.
+- `ExeFullPath` - application binary file full path; can be relative to the Dirigent's shared config file location (or CWD if none defined).
+Environment variables in form of %VARNAME% are expanded using Agent's current environment.

-- `StartupDir` - startup directory; can be relative to the dirigent's shared config file location (or CWD if none defined).
+- `StartupDir` - startup directory; can be relative to the Dirigent's shared config file location (or CWD if none defined).
 Environment variables in form of %VARNAME% are expanded using Agen't current environment.

 - `CmdLineArgs` - command line arguments